 After Joseph Smith’s death, Nancy was sealed to Heber C. Kimball and in 1849 immigrated to Utah.
 In 1865 she separated from Kimball, marrying Amos George Arnold in a marriage arranged by Kimball.
 She bore Arnold one child and died in 1876 at the age of forty-seven in Salt Lake City—apparently strong in the faith.

 For additional insights see “Joseph Smith’s Plural Wives after the Martyrdom.”

 - While it is possible that Nancy Maria was sealed to the Prophet after August 10, 1843, thus making her fifteen not fourteen, such a sealing would have been contrary to Joseph’s apparent agreement with Emma on July 13 to stop marrying plural wives.
 If, as Utah evidence supports, conjugal relations were not included until plural wives were more mature, it is possible that the Prophet allowed the sealing, anticipating that when Nancy Maria was older, Emma would have become more accepting of full polygamy. (back)

 - Don Bradley is responsible for this discovery.
 The handwriting has been compared to other samples from Eliza R. Snow’s penmanship during this same period showing unmistakable similarities and idiosyncrasies.
-Jill Derr, author of several articles on Eliza, concurs that “Eliza R. Snow had a very distinctive hand,” and the handwriting on the Jenson document is hers.
+Jill Derr, the author of several articles on Eliza, concurs that “Eliza R. Snow had a very distinctive hand,” and the handwriting on the Jenson document is hers.
 Conversation July 25, 2008, while examining the Jenson document. (back)